 Pansexual and Panromantic

 Pansexual, sometimes shortened to ‘pan’, is a sexual orientation.
 The root word ‘pan’ comes from the Greek word for ‘all’.
-The term ‘pansexual’ denotes somebody that does not have a sex or gender preference when it comes to sexual attraction.
-This is different from being attracted to everybody else; although pan people may be attracted to all genders, they are likely to still have personal preferences that dictate who they are attracted to, just as a heterosexual woman is likely to have a personal preference, rather than being attracted to all men.
+Someone who experiences sexual attraction regardless of sex or gender may identify as pansexual or pan.
+Someone might be pansexual but have a different romantic orientation.
+This is different from being attracted to everybody; although pan people may be attracted to all genders, they are likely to still have personal preferences that dictate who they are attracted to, just as any other person with any other orientation may have preferences.

 Panromantic is a romantic orientation.
-A romantic orientation is a person’s identity in relation to the gender(s) or sex(es) they are romantically interested in.
-This includes orientations such as homoromantic, heteroromantic, biromantic, panromantic and aromantic.
+A romantic orientation is how a person describes the sex(es) or gender(s) they are romantically attracted to.
 A person’s romantic orientation is not necessarily the same as their sexual orientation.

-Someone who does not have a sex or gender preference when it comes to their romantic interest may identify as panromantic.
+Someone who experiences romantic attraction regardless of sex or gender may identify as panromantic.
 Someone might be panromantic but have a different sexual orientation.

 An excellent tool to introduce your students to the topic of gender and sexuality is our Understanding Gender and Sexuality Lesson Pack, which includes information on lesser-known identities.

 What Is the Pansexual Pride Flag?

 The Pansexual Pride Flag was created in 2010 to make the distinction between pansexuality and bisexuality.
 The three colours are magenta (representing attraction to those who identify as female), yellow (representing non-binary attraction) and cyan (representing attraction to those who identify as male).
 For more information about Pride flags, have a look at our blog Different Pride Flags and their Meanings.